antriver/laravel-site-utils/README.md

 ### Changing Configuration

-Create a subclass of the provider so you can easily change settings.
+Create a subclass of the provider so that you can easily change settings.
 In your `app/providers` directory create `LaravelSiteUtilsServiceProvider.php` with the contents:

     <?php